radve88/DevelopingDataProducts/README.md

 The plot can be rotated to be viewed from x, y and z plus any direction.

 The points show values of the variable on hovering on them.

+To review html generated please download the .zip using the green clone / download button. button as the file is large abd can only be viewded raw on GITHIB.